List of The Young and the Restless characters introduced in the 1980s: Scott Grainger Sr.

-History

 Scott entered the picture as the doctor working on Jessica Blair, who had AIDS.
 In 1989, Jessica's daughter, Christine Blair, fell in love with Scott and they became engaged.
 The engagement was brought to an end when Christine discovered that Scott was her brother, as the result of an affair between Jessica and Scott's father, Jim.
 While Christine was disappointed, she was thrilled to be able to meet her real father, Jim.
 Scott began dating Lauren Fenmore.
 Christine was raped by Derek Stuart and pressed charges against him.
 Infuriated by the prospect of a long prison sentence, Derek cornered Christine with a gun, but as he pulled the trigger, Scott arrived and jumped in front of Christine, taking the bullet for her.
 Scott's near death experience prompted him to propose to Lauren.
 They married in 1990, despite Lauren's feelings for ex-husband Paul Williams.

 Lauren suffered a miscarriage.
-Scott wasn't bothered, as he was unaware that Lauren was even pregnant.
+Scott was not bothered, as he was unaware that Lauren was even pregnant.
 He turned to nurse Sheila Carter for comfort.
 Scott and Lauren decided to give their marriage another try, but both Lauren and Sheila then announced that they were pregnant with Scott's child.
 Sheila's baby was stillborn.
 Desperate to have Scott's child, she stole Lauren's newborn son and named him Scott Grainger Jr., replacing him with a black market baby, who Lauren named Dylan.
 Scott left Lauren and married Sheila.
 Sheila's mother, Molly Carter, discovered the truth about the "baby switch" and decided to tell Lauren.
 However, on her way to Lauren's office, Molly had a stroke, which left her mute.
 Lauren began to visit Molly in hospital, so Sheila formed an elaborate scheme to make it look like her mother had committed suicide.
 She then had Molly committed to a psychiatric hospital.
 Lauren's "son", Dylan, soon died of meningitis.
 Worried that Molly would tell Lauren the truth, Sheila kidnapped both her mother and Lauren and held them hostage at a farmhouse out of town.
 Intending to kill them both, Sheila confessed to switching the babies.
 She then set fire to the farmhouse, with Lauren and Molly barely escaping.
 Sheila was pronounced dead and Lauren returned to Scott and Scotty.

 Shortly after, Scott was diagnosed with a terminal illness, which he kept secret from Lauren.
 When Lauren discovered Sheila to be alive and well in Los Angeles, she persuaded Scott to vacation with her on Catalina Island, so she could humiliate Sheila in front of her new husband Eric Forrester.
 Lauren was later amazed to learn that Scott already knew that Sheila was alive, as she had visited him in the hospital shortly before.
 Lauren persuaded him to talk to Eric about Sheila, but an ill Scott died before he could say anything.
 His dying wish was for Lauren to move on with her life and to give Sheila a second chance.